girover/laravel-family-tree-builder/README.md

 ## Introduction
 This package allows you to build family trees.
-With this package it will be very simple to create trees and add nodes(persons).
+    With this package it will be very simple to create trees and add nodes to trees.

 ## Installation